Olde Presbyterian Church — Lancaster, South Carolina

 SC Picture Project | Lancaster County | Olde Presbyterian Church

-Also known as Lancaster Presbyterian Church, the Olde Presbyterian Church in Lancaster was built in 1862 and is the first brick church in Lancaster County.
-The congregation formed in 1835 and built its first church on this site shortly afterwards.
+Also known as Lancaster Presbyterian Church, the Olde Presbyterian Church in Lancaster was built in 1862.
+It is the oldest brick church in Lancaster County.
+The congregation formed in 1835 and built its first church on this site soon after.
 When the current church replaced the original one nearly three decades later, hand-made brick was used to construct the Gothic Revival sanctuary.

 The church’s first pastor was the Reverend James Thornwell.
 Dr. Thornwell was a well-regarded theologian and seminary professor at Columbia Theological Seminary (now called the Robert Mills House) in Columbia.

 Dr. Thornwell was also at one time the president of South Carolina College – now the University of South Carolina – as well as the pastor of First Presbyterian Church in downtown Columbia near the former seminary.
-The Thornwell Home for Children in Clinton is named for him.
+The Thornwell Home for Children in Clinton is named in his honor.

-Lancaster Presbyterian church outgrew this site by the early twentieth century and relocated to its current location on Main Street in 1926, leaving this church building vacant.
-Another church briefly occupied the building before the Masons used it as a meeting place, and in 1962 it ended up in the hands of Dr. Benjamin F. Emanuel, who converted the sacred space into the Carolina Museum.
-However, the former church was once again unoccupied by 1972.
+Lancaster Presbyterian Church outgrew this site by the early twentieth century and relocated to its current location on Main Street in 1926, leaving this building vacant.
+The church then briefly housed another congregation before serving as a meeting site for the Masons.
+In 1962 Dr. Benjamin F. Emanuel took ownership of the historic edifice and converted the sacred space into the Carolina Museum.
+However the former church was once again unoccupied by 1972.

-The Lancaster County Society for Historical Preservation purchased the building in 1976, and in 2012 it reopened as the Cultural Arts Center after an extensive restoration project.
-The Old Presbyterian Church is said to be acoustically ideal for concerts hosted by the Cultural Arts Center.
+The Lancaster County Society for Historical Preservation purchased the building in 1976, and in 2012, it reopened as the Cultural Arts Center after an extensive restoration project.
+The Olde Presbyterian Church is said to be acoustically ideal for concerts.

 The Olde Presbyterian Church is listed in the National Register: